eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 Basically, an $\epsilon$-simulator is a weak simulator of a probability distribution that is
 $\epsilon$-close to the real probability distribution.
 A result of Hakop et al.[^hakop1] is that an ε-simulator of $\mathcal C$ is indistinguishable from
-$\mathcal C$, and is also efficient due to the polynomial run-time constraints.
+$\mathcal C$ and also is efficient due to the polynomial run-time constraints.
 Not only that, but it is also _necessary_ to be an ε-simulator for any kind of simulation scheme to be efficient and indistinguishable from $\mathcal C$[^hakopscenario].